Danasvej: Notable building and residents

 Danasvej Library (No. 30) is located in one of the former Carl Lunds Fabrikker buildings.

-The Danas Plads development is from 1906–1909 and was designed by Ulrik Plesner and Thorvald Bindesbøll.
+The Danas Plads development is from 1906 to 1909 and was designed by Ulrik Plesner and Thorvald Bindesbøll.
 Vodroffshus /Danasvej 2–4/Svend Trøsts Vej 12/Carl Plougs Vej 7, another apartment building from 1908, was also designed by Plesner but this time in collaboration with Aage Langeland-Mathiesen.
 The corner building at Danasvej 15–17 is from 1917 was designed by Valdemar Schmidt.

 Hassinghus (No. 5–7) was built for Josephine Schneider's Orphanage in 1921 after its former building from 1880 had been destroyed in a fire.
 The orphanage relocated to a new building on Peter Rørdams Vej in 1928.
 Hassings Forlag og Trykkeri, a publishing house, was based in the building from 1846 to 1983.
 No. 5–7 was then home to the Danish Social Democratic Party headquarters.
 In 2015–2017, it was converted into apartments.